McChoc/BlocInterpreter/README.md

 };
 ```

-With the first syntax, you have to put a pair of parentheses next to the lambda operator `=>` next to an expression.
-The parentheses can be omited if there is exactly one parameter.
+With the second syntax, you have to put a pair of parentheses next to the [lambda operator](#lambda-operator) `=>` next to an expression.
+The parentheses can be omited if there is exactly one parameter and it does not have an explicit default value.
 This type of function will evaluate its expression and return the result.
 This is prety useful for single line functions.

 ```python
 def add = (a, b) => a + b;